Melodi17/Ream/README.md

 # Ream
+### Overview

 The programming language that uses common sense to prevent you from typing more than you need, simple yet powerful.

-### Overview
+Check how to contribute and check changelog [here](Development.md)

 ### Examples
 Hello world sample